wp-plugins/easy-testimonials/readme.txt

 7. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.11 =
+* Feature: adds ability to control the number of testimonials that appear in each slide of the testimonial cycle.
+Defaults to one testimonial per slide.
+* Adds Help & Instructions Screen.
+* Adds submenu to Easy Testimonials Settings for easier navigation.

 = 1.10 =
 * Feature: adds support for ratings to testimonials and the front-end submission form.